 3 bullish reasons to buy Netflix and chill from Financial Post.

 9. Case studies

-Audiences can tell when you’re faking it, or when you’re recommending a product you don’t know a lot about.
-You can still make sales, but it’s nothing compared to what you’d get with case studies.
+Audiences can tell when you’re faking it or recommending a product you don’t know much about.
+Of course, you can still make sales, but it’s nothing compared to what you’d get with case studies.

-Your readers want to know which products you use, and whether or not they actually work.
+Your readers want to know which products you use and whether or not they work.
 Case studies are great for that.
-Document yourself using a product, and the results you have.
+Document yourself using a product and the results you have.
 If a product doesn’t work, be honest, and recommend an alternative.

 The name of the game here is empathy.
 If you can show your audience that you understand their issue, they’ll accept whatever solution you give them.

 The $10,000 Per Month Agency Story from Content Mavericks.

 Take your affiliate marketing business to the next level

 I hope you’ve found a content idea that you like, but it’s not enough to have great ideas.
 You have to execute!